michelevece/vece-m5-forecasting-accuracy/README.md

 ## Description
 This repository has been created as part of **Project Work in Machine Learning** exam.

-It contains a solution to the **M5 Competition - Forecasting Accuracy** available on Kaggle.
+It contains a solution to the **M5 Competition - Forecasting Accuracy** available on Kaggle (https://www.kaggle.com/c/m5-forecasting-accuracy).

 ## Objective